 - Mac Pro: All models

-Is the iPad a good second monitor?
+Is the iPad a good second display?

 Hesitantly, I would say no. That’s not to say I dislike having this feature; I’ve been using it every day since I discovered it.
 But I wouldn’t let that sway your decision to buy an iPad.